 Tall Blue Lettuce grows as a tall, erect annual or biennial, reaching up to 12 feet high but usually around 7 feet.
-Stems are leafy, ridged, light green or reddish green, sometimes have purple streaks, and contain a milky juice and are unbranched until the floral array.
+Stems are leafy, ridged, light green or reddish green, sometimes have purple streaks, contain a milky juice and are unbranched beneath the floral array.
 There can be sparse whitish hair.

 Leaves vary considerably.
 The larger lower leaves tend to have deep pinnate lobes with coarse teeth on the lobes.
 The lowest have winged stalks, the mid-stem leaves touch the stem without a stalk.
 The smaller upper leaves are similar in shape and have two small lobes which partially clasp the stem.
 Most leaves are on the lower 2/3rds of the stem.
 The upper surface is a dark green and the lower surface is paler in color and the veins on the underside have whitish hairs.

 The floral array is a number of long, narrow panicle arrays of small flowers formed on many side branches off the main stem.

-The flowers are only 3/8 inch wide but have 20 to 30 small bisexual ray florets with light bluish, usually, or cream colored corollas (seldom yellowish).
+The flowers are only 3/8 inch wide but have 20 to 30 small bisexual ray florets with light bluish, usually, or cream colored corollas and rays (seldom yellowish).
+Disc florets are absent.
 Only two species of Lactuca have florets that are usually bluish.
-The 5 stamen filaments and their anthers are appressed to the pistil and the style has a divided tip.
+The filaments of the 5 stamens and their anthers are appressed to the pistil and the style has a divided tip.
 Flower heads have involucres campanulate to cylindric in shape, longer than wide.
 The outside of the head has a grouping of tightly appressed phyllaries with dark tips.
-These are usually reflexed with the seeds are visible.
+These are usually reflexed when the seeds are visible.

 The seed is mottled brown, flattened, ellipsoid shaped dry cypselae (seeds in composite plants that resemble an achene), with 4 to 6 nerve lines on the sides and a tawny-brown fluffy pappus attached for wind distribution.

 Habitat: Tall Blue Lettuce grows in moist woods and thickets making due with partial sun.
 Even though this is a short lived plant, it develops a stout taproot.